Nareshix/rsql/lazysql/README.md

 2. ### `sql_runtime!` Macro

-   Use this only when you need the sql to to be executed at runtime.
-And there are some additional things to take note of when using this macro
+   Use this only when you need the sql to to be executed at runtime with some compile time guarantees. **Rarely needed in practice**.
+You would know when you need it.

    #### a. `SELECT`